 As the owner of the medical record, the physician has the obligation to properly store or dispose of the record.
 The physician has an ethical obligation to notify patients of a move or closure so that they may obtain a copy of their medical records or have them transferred to another practice.
 Ideally, the physician will notify each patient by letter to the last known address.
 Often, a written notice is supplemented by publishing a notice in the newspaper on three or more occasions giving patients a reasonable period of time to request records or a transfer of records.
 This will, hopefully, reach patients for whom the physician does not have an accurate address.
-See AMA Ethics Opinion 7.03, Records of Physicians Upon Retirement or Departure From a Group and MMA's Physician's Guide to Closing a Practice.
+See AMA Ethics Opinion 3.3.1, Management of Medical Records and MMA's Physician's Guide to Closing a Practice.

-(64) Medical Staff
+(68) Medical Staff